Adroiti/docs-for-code-review-tools/checkstyle-DeclarationOrder.md

-Pattern: Enforce order for parts of a class or interface declaration
+Pattern: Wrong order for parts of a class or interface declaration

 Issue: -